Skip to navigation Skip to content Skip to subnav

 (1) A shop shall not be granted registration unless the shop complies with this chapter and rules adopted under this chapter.

-(3) The practice of tattooing or body piercing shall be permitted only in registered shops.
+(3) The practice of tattooing or body piercing shall be permitted only in registered tattooing and body piercing shops.

-(5) Notwithstanding the provisions of this subsection, a cosmetology shop licensed under chapter 6 of this title may provide permanent cosmetics services by a person licensed under this chapter without obtaining a second shop license for the same premises.
+(5) Notwithstanding the provisions of this subsection, a tattoo shop licensed under this chapter or a cosmetology shop licensed under chapter 6 of this title may provide permanent cosmetics services by a person licensed under this chapter without obtaining an additional shop license for the same premises, provided that the Director may require by rule permanent cosmetologists to report all locations of their practice to the Director as a condition of licensure or license renewal.

 • § 4106.
 Renewals